PeterPopma/DrsLoad/readme.md

 - A value of -1 for "repeatCount" or "runTimeSeconds" means forever.
 - ++[value] means an increasing value, starting at [value] and increased by 1 on each call.
 - ??[value] means an random value, from 0 to [value] (value excluded).
-- if you leave out a domainname, contacthandle or hostname, the last created object from the scenario is used.
+- If you leave out a domainname, contacthandle or hostname in an UPDATE, INFO, DELETE, or TRANSFER, the last created object from the scenario is used.
+You can use that to create a chain like CONTACT: CREATE > INFO > UPDATE > DELETE > INFO
 - When you execute a DOMAININFO command, the token will be used in a subsequent DOMAINTRANSFER call.
 This can be used to transfer a domain.
-- when a domain is created, the {contactInfo} section provides a new contact that will be used as techc, adminc and registrant
+- When a domain is created, you can specify the techc, adminc, or registrant handle.
+If you leave out some of this values, the {contactInfo} section will be used to create a new contact and couple it instead.

 commands: